Work spaces for doctoral students

 Teaching and research assistantships

 A month before the start of the semester, the Operations Coordinator or the Academic Assistant will inform students of the posting dates for teaching assistantships.
-Students must consult the postings on the University of Ottawa Human Resources' website.
+Students must consult the on the University of Ottawa Human Resources' website.
 Postings will be up for 10 working days.
 The research assistantships positions are posted at any time on the University of Ottawa Human Resources' website.

 Please note that students who receive an admission's scholarship must complete an electronic application since they are guaranteed a TA or RA position by their unit.
 We assume that scholarship holders who do not submit an electronic application for a Teaching assistantship are declining any position for that semester.